 Children who are below statutory age are entitled to a school place.
-This is in Reception from the September term on or after the 4th birthday.
+This is in Reception from the September term or after the 4th birthday.
+At this point, parents have the following options:

-18 Requests for delayed admission will not be considered where a child has attended in a school Reception class for more than a half-term.
+19 Requests for delayed admission will not be considered where a child has attended in a school Reception class for more than a half-term.
 This allows time for parents who are unsure about a child's readiness for school to try Reception.
 After half a term in school, we consider that a parent has taken up the child's offer of admission into school and we would not agree to delayed admission.